Plinky / Plinky+ Manual

 Quick Start Guide

-Congratulations, you have (hopefully) succesfully built your Plinky!
-Welcome to the Plinky user community.
-We hope you make and share lots of beautiful music (or pure plain filth if you're into that).
+Congratulations!
+If you read this manual, you either have a pre-assembled Plinky in front of you, or you have successfully built your Plinky from a DIY kit.
+Welcome to the Plinky user community!
+We hope you make and share lots of beautiful music – or pure plain filth if you're into that.

 Powering Plinky